carohlfs/imavis/README.md

 # Problem-Dependent Attention and Effort in Neural Networks: Code and Analysis

 This repository contains the code and analysis used for the paper "Problem-dependent attention and effort in neural networks with applications to image resolution and model selection" ([article link](https://www.sciencedirect.com/science/article/abs/pii/S0262885623000707) [arXiv link](https://arxiv.org/abs/2201.01415)).

-The repository is structured into six sections, each corresponding to different aspects of the analysis and figures presented in the paper.
+The code for this repository is contained within the src folder.
+Within that folder are six folders that correspond to different aspects of the analysis and figures presented in the paper:

 ## Table of Contents
 - [1_probabilities](#1_probabilities)